hashrocket/gatling/README.md

 ##### Upgrade Callbacks

-Say I want the server to run `npm install` and recompile assets on upgrade:
+Say I want the server to run `npm install` and recompile assets as well as migrate on upgrade:

 ```elixir
 defmodule SampleProject.UpgradeCallbacks do